amalthundiyil/vigil/README.md

 Usage: sauron [OPTIONS] COMMAND [ARGS]...

 Options:
   --version  Show version information and exit.
-  -v, --verbose  Repeat for more verbosity
   --help     Show this message and exit.

 Commands:
-  check  Command to run any or all of the checks and scans. db     Command to manage the database
+  check  Run different all (default) or specified checks db     Command to manage the database
 ```